bruno-chavez/ancestorquotes/README.md

-     all, a         Shows all quotes the Ancestor has to offer chat, c        The Ancestor talks with himself in a maddening fashion talkback, t    You can talk to the Ancestor and the Ancestor replies back in a crazy manner search, s      Searches all quotes the Ancestor has ever said with the word wanted to be searched on it help, h        Shows a list of commands or help for one command
+     all, a         Shows all quotes the Ancestor has to offer chat, c        The Ancestor talks with himself in a maddening fashion talkback, t    You can talk to the Ancestor and the Ancestor replies back in a crazy manner search, s      Searches all quotes the Ancestor has ever said with the word searched in them help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS: